johnbwoodruff/fix-twitter-ui/README.md

 # Fix Twitter UI

-Make Twitter Great Again!
+Fix Twitter UI is a browser extension for Google Chrome that reverts the ugly insanely round new design of Twitter to its old normal look.

-## About this Extension
+What are you waiting for?
+Download [Fix Twitter UI](https://goo.gl/TyeQcN)!

-I, among many others, hate the new Twitter UI.
-Its rounded corners are absurd.
-So, this extension seeks to fix that!
-If you see a section of the UI I've missed, [submit an issue!](https://github.com/jbw91/fix-twitter-ui/issues)
+If you find something isn't working, or the circularness shows its ugly face again, [submit an issue](https://github.com/jbw91/fix-twitter-ui/issues)!